arvidn/libtorrent/docs/manual.rst

 for system errors.
 That is, errors that belong to the generic or system category.

-Errors that belong to the libtorrent error category are not localized however, they are only available in english.
+Errors that belong to the libtorrent error category are not localized however, they are only available in English.
 In order to translate libtorrent errors, compare the error category of the ``error_code`` object against ``lt::libtorrent_category()``, and if matches, you know the error code refers to the list above.
 You can provide your own mapping from error code to string, which is localized.
 In this case, you